Curriculum Leader: Charlene Ward

-Key Stages 1 and 2 continue to develop the skills needed for Communication, Language and Literacy.
-This is achieved through integrated topic work, creative and practical activities, sensory learning and structured teaching and learning situations.
+Key stage 2 continue to develop the skills needed for Communication, Language and Literacy.
+This is achieved through integrated topic work, creative and practical activities, sensory learning and structured teaching.
 Pupils will experience opportunities to:

 - Develop their communication skills to express ideas and emotions and to interact with others

 - Access discrete phonics lessons following the letters and sounds programme

 - Use their knowledge and understanding across the curriculum and throughout the school day

 - Develop comprehension and build on previous learning

 In key stage 3 we provide creative and practical activities that stimulate and challenge pupils to demonstrate their spoken language, reading and writing skills, in a wider range of contexts and for various purposes.

 - Encouragement of discussion and debate at every level, ensuring all pupils can be supported to make a contribution.

 - The sharing or reading of books from a full range of genres to develop understanding, comprehension skills and literary appreciation.
 This may occur in topic related contexts or in specifically targeted sessions such as guided reading or phonics

 - Encouragement of pupils to write clearly and accurately, adapting their language to suit a range of purposes and contexts, in topic related English lessons, or through cross curricular links.